Victorknows/group-9/README.md

 # AUTHOR
 VICTOR MUHORO - victormuhoro7@gmail.com
-This project is licensed under mit lisence
+This project is licensed under the MIT License - see the LICENSE file for details.